Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Related work

-AER researchers have proposed various methods to address the ambiguity of emotion labels caused by the inconsistency of emotion perception among human annotators.
-Nediyanchath~\textit{et al.}~\cite{Nediyanchath2020} applied multitask learning with gender or speaker classification to model the variations in personal aspects in emotion expression.
+When using a majority vote to obtain the ground truth for discrete class labelling, the data without ground truth due to annotators' disagreement are usually discarded in classification-based AER~\cite{tripathi2018multimodal,Majumder2018,Poria2018}.
+AER researchers have proposed various methods to address the uncertainty in emotion labelling caused by the inconsistency of emotion perception among human annotators.
+Nediyanchath~\textit{et al.}~\cite{Nediyanchath2020} used multitask learning with gender or speaker classification to model the variations in personal aspects of emotional expression.
 Lotfian~\textit{et al.}~\cite{Lotfian_2018} proposed a multitask learning framework to recognise the primary emotional class by leveraging extra information provided in the evaluations about secondary emotions.
 Ando~\textit{et al.}~\cite{Ando_2019} estimated the existence of multi-label emotions as an auxiliary task to improve the recognition of the dominant emotions.
-Modelling with soft labels is another type of commonly used method.
-Such soft labels are derived by averaging the hard labels, and can be interpreted as the intensities of each emotion class~\cite{Ando_2018}.
+Another type of commonly used method is to train AER models with soft labels, which are derived as the mean of the hard labels and can be interpreted as the intensities of the emotion classes~\cite{Ando_2018}.
 Fayek \textit{et al.}~\cite{Fayek_2016} incorporated inter-annotator variabilities by training a separate model based on the hard labels produced by each annotator, and it was shown that an ensemble of such models performed similarly to a single model trained using the soft labels.
-Although these approaches improved the training with ambiguous labels, at test-time the evaluations were still with only emotion classification accuracy, which results in inconsistency between training and evaluation~\cite{Mower09interpretingambiguous}.
+Although these approaches improved training with soft labels, at test-time the evaluations were only based on emotion classification accuracy, which results in a major inconsistency between training and evaluation~\cite{Mower09interpretingambiguous}.

-Rather than exploring new definitions to remove the ambiguity in the emotion representation or developing methods to make emotion classes more separable, we acknowledge the subjectivity and ambiguity of emotion and model this ambiguity using a novel Bayesian training loss based on the common and simple labelling method (\textit{{i.e.} }basic emotion classes).
+This paper focuses on classification-based AER.
+Rather than trying to remove the uncertainty in the emotion representation or to make emotion classes more separable, we acknowledge the ambiguity in emotion expression and subjectivity in emotion perception and evaluations, and model the resulted uncertainty in emotion class labels using a novel Bayesian training loss.